Last Updated on December 14, 2020

 Companies across the web dream of going viral.
 They plan their viral campaigns for months on end and go to great pains to get noticed.
 Unfortunately, these efforts can easily get overshadowed by breaking news or the latest meme of the week (like the “distracted boyfriend” meme or the moth that is taking over social media right now).

 You can’t predict these internet distractions, but you can take steps to create an outstanding campaign that has the power to go viral — and do everything in your power to promote it.
-Check out these steps to boost your viral marketing campaign.
+Check out these steps to boost viral marketing campaigns.

 As you develop your viral campaign, look for ways to incorporate emotions into your brand messaging.
 Emotional hooks can be incredibly powerful and can make people spread your message.